nonnontrivial/nonnontrivial/README.md

-## 👋 Hello
+## ⌨️ Hello

 I'm a **programmer** from Eastern U.S. interested in
-- systems programming
+- 🌟 tracking the history of the night sky
-- application monitoring
+- 📇 systems engineering
-- data visualization
+- 🔐 Go & Node.js